 As you all (probably) already know, I follow an English and Creative Writing degree course at Manchester Metropolitan University in England.
 I’m starting my third and last year in September, hoping to get my bachelor degree in July 2018.
 The dream is to get a writing/editorial job straight after university, so why am I following a TEFL course this summer?

 What is TEFL?

 TEFL means Teaching English as a Foreign Language.
-Getting your TEFL certificate basically allows you to teach English as a certified English teacher anywhere.
+Getting your TEFL certificate basically allows you to teach English as a certified English teacher anywhere around the globe.
 Being bilingual and having learned English as my second language, I think I’d make a great teacher for those who want to learn English as their second language too.
 I also love the idea of not being stuck in one place to do your job.
 I know a writing job gives you that kind of freedom too, but knowing I can always fall back into teaching calms me down a lot.

 Why follow a course outside your bachelor degree course?

 As I said before, my dream job would be a writing job.
 That could be for a magazine, blog or eventually publishing my own novel.
 I also know that getting a writers job straight out of university can be kinda tricky.
 Especially because I don’t really have the option to move back in with my parents after I finish university, I do need to get a job to pay my rent and my bills.
 I also think it can never hurt to expant your knowledge on a topic that might help you in the job market.
 My degree will definitely help me with finding a teaching job, but having a TEFL certificate gives you so much more options.
 Even though I’ve not finished university yet, I think it’s good to start thinking about your options on time!